thejipsess/CMAP_Drug_safety_Machine_learning/README.md

           - seaborn (optional)

 # 2. The Code
 The code contains one main file: ‘Assignment_jip.py’.
 From this file, all the other scripts/functions are called.
-To get an idea of what this file does, have a look at the 'schematic_overview.svg' file in the repository
+To get an idea of what this file does, have a look at the 'schematic_overview.svg' file in the repository.

+Mass_evaluator.py is not part of the pipeline but was used to quickly run many comparisons and is therefore not properly documented.